tarantool/doc/doc/overview.rst

         * :ref:`Read views <read_views>`.
         * :ref:`Write-ahead log extensions <wal_extensions>`.
         * :ref:`Flight recorder <enterprise-flight-recorder>`.
+        * Tarantool bindings to OpenLDAP.
+        * Enterprise database connectivity:
+          Oracle and any ODBC-supported DBMS
+          (for example, MySQL, Microsoft SQL Server).

         The Enterprise Edition is distributed in the form of an SDK, which includes the following key components: